Weather station: Exposure

 Except for those instruments requiring direct exposure to the elements (anemometer, rain gauge), the instruments should be sheltered in a vented box, usually a Stevenson screen, to keep direct sunlight off the thermometer and wind off the hygrometer.
 The instrumentation may be specialized to allow for periodic recording, otherwise significant manual labour is required for record keeping.
-Automatic transmission of data, in a format such as METAR, is also desirable as many weather station's data is required for weather forecasting.
+Automatic transmission of data, in a format such as METAR, is also desirable as many weather stations' data is required for weather forecasting.